Skip to content

 3. Attach the policy to the role

-Amazon has a managed policy named AmazonECSTaskExecutionRolePolicy that grants the permissions necessary for ECS tasks.
-Attach this policy to your role:
+For this guide the ECS worker will require permissions to pull images from ECR and publish logs to CloudWatch.
+Amazon has a managed policy named AmazonECSTaskExecutionRolePolicy that grants the permissions necessary for starting ECS tasks.
+See here for other common execution role permissions.
+Attach this policy to your task execution role:

 aws iam attach-role-policy \